tanjazlender/MicrobiomePrime/README.md

 Sample3 | Pig feces
 Sample4 | Human feces

-**2. OTU or ASV table**
+**2. Relative abundances table**

-OTU or ASV table with relative abundance values.
-Samples must be in rows and OTUs/ASVs in columns.
+A table with relative abundances.
+Samples must be in rows and sequence IDs (e.g. names of OTUs, ZOTUs or ASVs) must be in columns.
 The sum of each row should be 1.

-*File name: otutab_relabund.tsv*
+*File name: relabund_tab.csv or relabund_tab.tsv*

 |        | Otu1   | Otu2   | Otu3   | Otu4   | Otu5   | Otu6   | Otu7   |
 |--------|--------|--------|--------|--------|--------|--------|--------|